forcegk/z_polyhedrator/README.md

 `z_polyhedrator` is a program for detecting regular patterns provided via a pattern file on sparse matrices.

-It works with the Sparse Polyhedral Format (temporary name) and it does it quite fast.
-It can currently search n-D patterns in sparse matrices, export SPF files, and convert SPF files to MTX back again.
+It works with the UZP (Union of Z-Polyhedra) and it does it quite fast.
+It can currently search n-D patterns in sparse matrices, export UZP files, and convert UZP files to MTX back again.
 Soon, it will support reading from Rutherford Boeing files, and much faster on the fly mtx conversion, whenever the Python dependency is removed.

 ## Installation